thesawolf/android_kernel_rockchip_rk3188/README.md

 - Updated some rockchip/fb source from leolas, galland sources
 - Removed exFAT kernel support due to too many issues and old backport, moved to fuse-exfat module in device build
+- Restructure buildscript (build_mk908) to handle menu system so I can do specific kind of builds since I keep losing track of stuff :P
+- Determined origin of my kernel source finally. it's the original source from Rikomagic before alok's linux-centric source changes

 **ToDo:**
 - Linaro toolchain build